rossrobino/ovr/apps/docs/src/server/demo/loading/index.md

 description: How to create a fallback loading component with CSS.
 ---

+Work in progress - currently does not work in safari.

 A `Loading` component created _without_ client-side JavaScript using CSS and ovr streaming.

 ```tsx